 I have worked as a counsellor in a range of different settings, both statutory and voluntary, since 2011.
-Working as part of a team, and on my own, I have provided face to face, time limited and open ended professional counselling to different client groups.
-I have worked with children, young people and adults.
+Working as part of a team, and on my own, I have provided face to face, time limited and open ended professional counselling and psychotherapy to different client groups.
+I have worked with children, adolescents and adults.

 I believe that, given the right conditions, it is possible for change to occur and difficulties to be overcome.
 Therefore, I aim to provide warmth, acceptance and respect at all times.
-I will endeavour to understand you and may gently challenge you as we work together, in a way which suits you, to achieve your goals for counselling.
+I will endeavour to understand you and may gently challenge you as we work together, in a way which suits you, and helps you achieve your therapy goals.

 Training, qualifications & experience

 My qualifications include, a BACP Accredited, Post-Graduate Diploma in Counselling and Psychotherapy from York St John University, and a level 4 Certificate in Counselling Children.

 I have further specialist training in bereavement and loss undertaken through St Catherine's Hospice; The Application of Counselling Skills when Working with Bereavement & Loss.

 I am a member of the British Association of Counselling and Psychotherapy (BACP), and I adhere to the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy.
 I am currently working towards my BACP Accreditation.